sandialabs/slycat/features/steps/README.md

 ```
 **Running E2E tests**

-From the steps directory from any computer:
+From the steps directory from any computer that can connect to slycat:

 ```bash
 TODO: add run command